 Extra options: Longer Test Drives – Higher Speed Test Drives on Freeways

-Premium Vehicle Inspections start from $175
+Mechanical Only Vehicle Inspections start from $150

 Some vehicles require more time to inspect as there are more parts to inspect or require different inspection techniques such as the use of worm cameras or more involved computer diagnostics which also means a report may take longer to do.

-From personal inspection experiences, not all cars can be inspected “properly and thoroughly” on site due to conditions or locations.
+From personal inspection experiences, not all cars can be inspected “properly and thoroughly” on-site due to conditions or locations.

 Restrictions at some auction places can limit what can be inspected.